 Who We Are

-Mission: We aim to help inspire a vegan shift to transform our planet and everyone on it.
+Mission: Our mission is to help inspire the vegan shift so urgently needed by our planet and its inhabitants.

 History: Truth or Drought was created after a 2014 at a Meetup (pictured above) inspired by the California drought, originally to address the fact that animal agriculture is the #1 abuser of that state's – and the Earth's – precious freshwater supply.
 A street campaign with informative leaflets, magnets, and signs followed, with nearly 100 restaurants throughout California participating.